Over the years, Facebook marketing has always been an Achilles heel for me.

 It seems to me Facebook likes simple images like this for some reason.
 If you know why, comment below this post and tell me!

-As for now, my little experiment with Autopixar is going to continue.
-I’m scheduling a post every few days.
-They take me about 5 minutes to create and post.
-And they work 1755% better than my regular posts!
+As for now, my little experiment is going to continue.
+These image posts take me about 5 minutes and they work 1755% better than my regular posts!

 Now, onto my other Facebook experiment…

 The only other way I’ve been getting free traffic from Facebook is by using their message button.

 I simply click through my friends list on the right and find a marketer who promotes products and services similar to mine.

 Then I click the message button that looks like this…

 It opens a small dialog box and I send them a message like this…